 Solutions:

-• Reduce Costs: Cut fees like management or insurance.
+- Reduce Costs: Cut fees like management or insurance.

-• Bigger Down Payment: Lower the loan to reduce PITI.
+- Bigger Down Payment: Lower the loan to reduce PITI.

-• Better Property: Choose assets with stronger income.
+- Better Property: Choose assets with stronger income.

 2. High Vacancy Rates

-Frequent vacancies suggest rental or property issues.
+Frequent vacancies suggest rental or property issues, complicating how to qualify for a DSCR loan.

 Solutions:

-• Address Issues: Fix maintenance or location problems.
+- Address Issues: Fix maintenance or location problems.

-• Improve Marketing: Attract tenants with better strategies.
+- Improve Marketing: Attract tenants with better strategies.

-• Lower Rents Temporarily: Fill units quickly.
+- Lower Rents Temporarily: Fill units quickly.

-• Show Plans: Present a vacancy reduction strategy.
+- Show Plans: Present a vacancy reduction strategy.

 3. Significant Deferred Maintenance

-Poor property condition raises repair cost concerns.
+Poor property condition raises repair cost concerns, impacting how to qualify for a DSCR loan.

 Solutions:

-• Make Repairs: Fix issues pre-application.
+- Make Repairs: Fix issues pre-application.

-• Estimate Costs: Provide repair budgets.
+- Estimate Costs: Provide repair budgets.

-• Adjust NOI: Include repair costs in calculations.
+- Adjust NOI: Include repair costs in calculations.

 4. Unstable Rental Market